litmining/labelbuddy-annotations/_sources/projects/cluster_inference.md

             <div class="annotation">
                 <div class="context">
                     …ns and cluster size for all significantly activated regions for the genotype effect.
-There were no significant differences in MTL activation for the contrast of familiar relative to novel pictures.   <mark class="annotated-text"> The whole brain analyses for the novel vs familiar and familiar vs novel contrasts (p < 0.05; FDR corrected for multiple comparisons) revealed no significant differences between the groups for either contrast.
-In order to examine potential compensatory activity in the cortical regions of ε3/4 heterozygotes, we conducted a follow-up analysis (p < 0.01, uncorrected) using a two-sample t-test in which the analysis was constrained to include only those regions that were active for each contrast (i.e. novel versus familiar or familiar versus novel) collapsed across all 40 subjects (i.e. a one-sample t-test). </mark>In addition to reduced MTL activation, the ε3/4 heterozygotes also displayed reduced activation compared to the ε3/3 homozygotes for the novel versus familiar contrast in the right ventral temporal co…
+There were no significant differences in MTL activation for the contrast of familiar relative to novel pictures.   <mark class="annotated-text"> The whole brain analyses for the novel vs familiar and familiar vs novel contrasts (p &lt; 0.05; FDR corrected for multiple comparisons) revealed no significant differences between the groups for either contrast.
+In order to examine potential compensatory activity in the cortical regions of ε3/4 heterozygotes, we conducted a follow-up analysis (p &lt; 0.01, uncorrected) using a two-sample t-test in which the analysis was constrained to include only those regions that were active for each contrast (i.e. novel versus familiar or familiar versus novel) collapsed across all 40 subjects (i.e. a one-sample t-test). </mark>In addition to reduced MTL activation, the ε3/4 heterozygotes also displayed reduced activation compared to the ε3/3 homozygotes for the novel versus familiar contrast in the right ventral temporal co…
                 </div>
                 <div class="annotation-footer">
                     <div class="pcmid"><a target="_blank"